Tolkien tourism

-Tolkien tourism is a phenomenon of fans of The Lord of the Rings fictional universe travelling to sites of film- and book-related significance.
-It is especially notable in New Zealand, site of the movie trilogy by Peter Jackson, where it is credited as having raised the annual tourism numbers.
+Tolkien tourism consists of media pilgrimages by fans of Tolkien's fiction and Peter Jackson's The Lord of the Rings film trilogy to sites related to the book and films.
+In Jackson's New Zealand, it is credited as having raised annual tourism significantly.

 Origins

-The three films (The Lord of the Rings: The Fellowship of the Ring, The Lord of the Rings: The Two Towers, and The Lord of the Rings: The Return of the King) based on the novel The Lord of the Rings by J. R. R. Tolkien were shot in various locations throughout New Zealand, and many of these locations have been preserved and altered to encourage the tourism that makes up a significant portion of the country's economy.
+The Lord of the Rings film series by Peter Jackson, based on J. R. R. Tolkien's novel of the same name, were shot at locations throughout New Zealand.
+Many of these places have been preserved and altered to encourage the media pilgrimage tourism that makes up a significant portion of the country's economy.
 On some Lord of the Rings film location tours, tourists are provided time to indulge in cosplay, and dress as characters from the books or films.

 In New Zealand

-New Zealand is in a unique position to capitalize on its scenery.
-Tolkien tourist attention is less geared towards visiting New Zealand's national parks and more focused on scenery that was used as back drops in movies.
-For example, Mount Olympus, dramatic pillars of rock carved out by nature and time, sits in Kahurangi National Park near Nelson in a remote corner of the South Island.
-Since it featured in The Fellowship of the Ring, the first of The Lord of the Rings trilogy, Mount Olympus has become a spot for Tolkien tourists.
+New Zealand is well placed to capitalize on its scenery.
+Tolkien tourist attention is less geared to visiting New Zealand's national parks and more focused on scenery that was used as backdrops in Peter Jackson's films.
+For example, Mount Olympus is in Kahurangi National Park near Nelson in a remote corner of the South Island.
+Since it featured in The Fellowship of the Ring, Mount Olympus has become a spot for Tolkien tourists.

-Mount Sunday, in a remote area west of the Canterbury plains (upper reaches of the Rangitata Valley near Erewhon) served as the location of Edoras.
+Mount Sunday, in a remote area west of the Canterbury Plains (upper reaches of the Rangitata Valley near Erewhon) served as the location of Edoras.
 Although no traces of the filming remain, complete day tour packages to it are available from Christchurch.

-Film NZ—the national film promotion board—advertises that New Zealand offers an English-speaking, largely nonunion work force, along with a kaleidoscope of urban and rural landscapes.
-"Experience New Zealand, Home of Middle Earth," urges Tourism New Zealand's Web site, and once tourists get there, they are invited to find film locations around New Zealand with a free "Middle Earth map."
+The New Zealand Film Commission, the national film promotion board, advertises that New Zealand offers a kaleidoscope of urban and rural landscapes.
+Tourists are invited to find film locations around New Zealand with a free "Middle Earth map."
 Currently New Zealand is negotiating with Peter Jackson and New Line Cinema, the films' producers, to construct a permanent Lord of the Rings museum for some of the 40,000 props and costumes now warehoused in New Zealand.

-Jan Howard Finder, the science fiction writer, has organized special hostel-based tours of New Zealand to see places filmed in Lord of the Rings.